Dynamic workshops that support an inclusive work environment where your employees thrive

 Leading a Culture of Belonging and Psychological Safety

-In this highly interactive 3-hour class, leaders learn about the essential role that they play in creating a supportive and welcoming work environment where their team members enjoy a sense of belonging and psychological safety.
+In this highly interactive 3-hour class, participants learn about the many ways in which they can create a supportive and welcoming work environment where their team members enjoy a sense of belonging and psychological safety.
 At some point in our lives, we have all felt that we did not belong.
-Leaders are introduced to myriad effective techniques to cultivate and maintain a work environment where employees can be their authentic selves, do their best work, enjoy psychological safety, and truly belong.
+Participants are introduced to myriad effective techniques to cultivate and maintain a work environment where employees can be their authentic selves, do their best work, enjoy psychological safety, and feel a sense of belonging.
 I provide participants with several practical tools and resources that they can immediately implement to create a culture of belonging and psychological safety among their team.
-This class specifically explores: • The differences between fitting in and belonging • The myriad benefits of employees experiencing a sense of belonging at work • The elements of a psychologically safe workplace • How to assess your work group's current sense of belonging and psychological safety, using both formal and informal assessment methods • Behaviors that staff engage in when they have a sense of belonging and the importance of leaders role modeling these same behaviors • Common obstacles to belonging and psychological safety in a team • Creation of a plan of practical action steps
+This class specifically explores: • The differences between fitting in and belonging • The myriad benefits of employees experiencing a sense of belonging at work • The elements of a psychologically safe workplace • How to assess your work group's current sense of belonging and psychological safety, using both formal and informal assessment methods • Behaviors that staff engage in when they have a sense of belonging and the importance of leaders role modeling these same behaviors • Common obstacles to belonging and psychological safety in a team • Creation of a plan of practical action steps This class can be adapted to be facilitated to supervisory or non-supervisory staff.

 From Awareness to Action: Interrupting Biased and Prejudicial Language